hoytech/lmdbxx/README.md

         txn.commit();
     } // <-- BAD! cursor is destroyed here

 The above code will result in a double free.
-You can uncomment a test case in `example.cc` to test this.
-With `-fsanitize=address` enabled you will see the following:
+You can uncomment a test case in `example.cc` if you want to verify this for yourself.
+When compiled with `-fsanitize=address` you will see the following:

     ==14400==ERROR: AddressSanitizer: attempting double-free on 0x614000000240 in thread T0: